Pacifique78/DOCKER_SETUP/README.md

 database is mounted with two directories:
   - one is db : files from here an be accessed from inside the container ex: when you want to dump some .sql files
   - the other is mysql

+Remember to change the time zone of each container depending on your location `container`
+      TZ: <yourtimezone>